Course Aims:

 Course content

-In Year 13 students study water cycle and insecurity, carbon and energy, superpowers and health, human rights and intervention, alongside further fieldwork and geographical skills.
+In Year 13 students’ study: water cycle and water insecurity, health, human rights and intervention, superpowers, carbon cycle and energy security.
+We also conduct trips to help complete an NEA and practice core geographical skills.

 Methods of study